Miami, FL, Criminal Justice Degree Programs

 Many colleges in the Miami, FL, area offer degree programs in criminal justice.
 This article gives an overview of three public and private schools that are less than a 20-minute drive from downtown Miami.
 They offer undergraduate and graduate studies in criminal justice and related fields.
 Also included here is a table that details important information for students who are choosing a school.
 The article ends with a little information about other schools in the Miami area that offer education in criminal justice.

 - Miami Dade College is only three miles or so from the downtown Miami area.
-This school offers an associate's degree in criminal justice.
+This school offers an associate's degree in criminal justice administration.

-- About 12 miles away from Miami's downtown is Florida International University (FIU), which offers bachelor's and master's degree programs in criminal justice.
+- About nine miles away from Miami's downtown is Florida International University (FIU), which offers bachelor's and master's degree programs in criminal justice.

-- A bachelor's degree in criminal justice is also attainable from Saint Thomas University, which is about 14 miles from downtown Miami.
+- A bachelor's degree in criminal justice is also attainable from Saint Thomas University, which is also about nine miles from downtown Miami.

 Comparison of Schools

 There are many important factors prospective students should consider when selecting a college.
 The following table offers a way to compare aspects such as costs, enrollment and graduation rate, making it easier for students to look at these three schools.

 |Total Enrollment (2017)||56,001*||56,718*||4,538*|

 |Undergraduate Tuition & Fees (2017-2018)||$2,838 for in-state; $9,661 for out-of-state*||$6,556 for in-state; $18,954 for out-of-state*||$29,730*|

 |% of First-Year Undergraduate Students Receiving Some Form of Financial Aid (2016-2017)||82%*||86%*||100%*|